 Treatment of social anxiety/social phobia:

+Treatment can help people overcome the fear that becomes excessive and unreasonable.
 Effective treatment for social anxiety/social phobia involves cognitive-behavioral therapy (CBT) and the development of effective coping tools.
 CBT involves cognitive restructuring, which allows one to learn to challenge the value and accuracy of their thoughts related to negative evaluation.
 CBT also involves exposure therapy, in which one learns to more comfortably handle social situations.
 Exposure therapy consists of learning to approach anxiety-provoking social situations to reduce anxiety and avoidance.
 Imaginal exposure is also used to challenge fears through story writing about anxiety-provoking situations and feared outcomes.
 Other coping strategies are developed, such as assertiveness training.

 Examples of therapy goals to decrease social anxiety: